 - Any change in mailing address or phone number.
 The Board prefers that licensees, who are administrators of facilities, use their facility address and phone number, but this is not mandatory.
-You may go to Online Services at left or use the form at left to email, fax, or call the board with address, phone number, and email changes.
+You may log in to your user account online or email the board with address, phone number, and email changes.

 - Any change in employment as an administrator.
 This information is required so the board may know which licensee was responsible for a facility during the time period related to a complaint.
 Thus you need to let the board office know when: a) you become the administrator of a facility, b) you cease being the administrator of a facility, and c) you leave a position as administrator of one facility and become the administrator at another.
-You may go to Online Services at left or use the form at left to email, fax, or call the board with facility employment information changes.
+You may log in to your user account online or email the board with facility employment information changes.

 - Any disciplinary action or the bringing of charges against any license you hold as a nursing home administrator or other health care professional in Minnesota or any other jurisdiction.
 Provide this information to the board in writing.

 - Cooperate with the board by providing information and/or appearing before the board on request.

 - Display your license in a conspicuous place in the facility if you are the administrator of a facility.

 - Renew your license annually, presenting evidence of completion of continuing education requirements and paying annual renewal fees.

 - Practice in accord with statutes and rules and good professional standards and without engaging in activities for which the board is authorized to take disciplinary action under its rules.

 - Comply with state statutes and rules concerning licensure and nursing facility operation.
 The following, while not an exhaustive list, includes the most often consulted laws, rules, and regulations that have an impact on nursing facilities and their administrators: